KevinVandy/material-react-table/README.md

   <img src="https://contrib.rocks/image?repo=kevinvandy/material-react-table" />
 </a>

-PRs are Welcome, but please discuss in [GitHub Discussions](https://github.com/KevinVandy/material-react-table/discussions) or the [Discord Server](https://discord.gg/5wqyRx6fnm) first!
+PRs are Welcome, but please discuss in [GitHub Discussions](https://github.com/KevinVandy/material-react-table/discussions) or the [Discord Server](https://discord.gg/5wqyRx6fnm) first if it is a large change!